Residential property exterior in West Palm Beach

 The house was literally falling apart.
 The original cast iron plumbing was corroded, causing frequent backups and water damage.
 The roof, long past its useful life, leaked into multiple rooms, feeding a growing mold problem.
 An unpermitted patio enclosure from the 1980s had electrical wiring that was visibly unsafe and structural components that were failing.

-The roof and property were in critical condition.
+The property was in critical condition and unlivable.

 Behind the Walls: Major System Failures